 - Public Works road staff complete work such as catch basin cleaning, line painting and road improvements such as resurfacing and pothole repairs and more to ensure that you can get from point A to B safely.

 - During the pandemic, Public Works Staff conducted over 500 pool tests to ensure public pools are always safe for use.

 - Public Works staff completed over 900 work orders to repair and maintain all vehicles and equipment (these include fire trucks, Town vehicles, tractors, grass cutting equipment and more)

 About National Public Works Week

-National Public Works Week takes place from May 20 to May 26.
-This year marks the 58th annual National Public Works Week in North America.
-Canadian Public Works Association has selected The Power of Public Works as its theme for 2018 National Public Works Week.
+National Public Works Week takes place from May 16 to 22.
+This year marks the 61st annual National Public Works Week in North America.
+Canadian Public Works Association has selected Stronger Together as its theme for 2021 National Public Works Week.
 This year's theme highlights the impact that public works professionals have on modern civilization.

 Public Works Services determines a society's quality of life through providing clean water, disposing of solid waste, building roads and bridges, removing snow on roadways and devising emergency management strategies to meet natural or manmade disasters and more.

 The Canadian Public Works Association and the Town of Newmarket honours the vital contribution public works professionals make everyday to communities all across North America and invites the public to celebrate their quiet dedication and indispensible influence on our way of life.